 - The series also introduces a reason why Lemony Snicket is chronicling the history of the Baudelaires: he's attempting to find them again to make up for not managing to save them from Count Olaf at the hotel.

-- It's also revealed that the reason Lemony keeps saying the story of the Baudelaires ended with no happy ending is because the case itself went cold, rending him impossible to know if they survived or not.
+- It's also revealed that the reason Lemony keeps saying the story of the Baudelaires ended with no happy ending is because the case itself went cold, rending it impossible for him to know if they survived or not.
 Of course this is revealed to not be the case when he meets Beatrice II, his sister's daughter and the Baudelaire's adoptive daughter, who not only gives him assurance that they survived, but he can finally have closure.

 - Right for the Wrong Reasons: Played straighter with Dr. Monty than in the book series.
 He still assumes that Stephano is a spy from the Herpetological Society, but recognizes that he is extremely dangerous (up to attempting murder) and even does the right thing by getting the authorities involved.
 It doesn't help him, but his relative competence as a guardian makes his death even more impactful than in the books.
 He really could have been a good parent figure for the Baudelaires; he just never got the chance.